Hilary Benn: Labour Party Deputy Leadership election, 2007

-In late October 2006, Benn announced that he would be standing in the 2007 Labour Party Deputy Leadership election.
+In late October 2006, Benn announced that he would be standing in the 2007 Labour Party deputy leadership election.
 One of his earliest backers was Dennis Skinner, and it was also announced that Ian McCartney would play an important role in his campaign.
 On 6 December, an open letter was published in The Guardian signed by six Labour parliamentarians that said Benn's election as Deputy Leader could rebuild a "coalition of trust" in the Labour Party.

 In 2007, Benn was the bookmakers' favourite for the Deputy Leadership of the Labour Party.
 Early polls in the deputy leadership contest showed him to be the grassroots' favourite – in a YouGov poll of party members, Benn was top with 27%, followed by Education Secretary Alan Johnson with 18%, Environment Secretary David Miliband with 17%, Justice Minister Harriet Harman with 10%, and Labour Party Chair Hazel Blears with 7%.
 The contest was launched on 14 May 2007 after the resignation of incumbent deputy leader John Prescott, Benn had some difficulties securing the necessary 45 nominations required to get on the ballot paper but he acquired the support needed to join five other candidates—Hazel Blears, Harriet Harman, Alan Johnson, Peter Hain and backbencher Jon Cruddas.
 Supporting nominations from constituency Labour parties showed Hilary Benn obtaining 25%, Jon Cruddas 22%, Harriet Harman 19%, Alan Johnson 14%, Hazel Blears 12% and Peter Hain 8% of the constituency parties that voted.
 The contest closed on Sunday 24 June 2007, with Harriet Harman winning.
 Benn was eliminated in the third round of voting, having reached 22.33% of the vote.
 Harman was elected in the fifth round with 50.43% of the vote.

 Secretary of State for Environment, Food and Rural Affairs (2007–2010)

 In 2007, Benn was appointed as the Secretary of State for Environment, Food and Rural Affairs, following the election of Gordon Brown as Party Leader, and the promotion of David Miliband to Foreign Secretary.
 As Secretary of State for the Environment, Food and Rural Affairs, he introduced and implemented the UK's Climate Change Act 2008.
 It was also his responsibility as Secretary to respond to the threat to cattle from Mycobacterium bovis, colloquially referred to as bovine tuberculosis (TB).
 The recommended option from the Chief Scientific Advisor until 2007, Sir David King, was a badger cull.
 In April 2010, a badger cull was announced in Wales, after the high court in Cardiff rejected a legal challenge from The Badger Trust.

-During the parliamentary expenses scandal, Benn was picked out by several national newspapers as one of only three senior members of the Labour Party to have presented expenses beyond reproach.
+During the parliamentary expenses scandal, Benn was picked out by several national newspapers as one of only three senior members of the Labour Party to have not presented expenses beyond reproach.
 The Guardian stated: "When all Westminster MPs' total expenditures are ranked, Benn's bill is the fifteenth least expensive for the taxpayer".